 Some of the links on here are affiliate links and I may earn if you click on them, AT NO EXTRA cost to you.
 Hope you find the information here useful!
 Thanks.

-Freelance writing is a great career to get into and is not difficult to start.
+Freelance writing is a great work-from-home job for disabled veterans to get into and is not difficult to start.
 If you have a love of or skill in writing, this could be an excellent niche for you to develop.

-And in January 2020, there were over 1.74 billion websites on the Internet!
+There are currently over 1.13 billion websites on the Internet!
 That’s an incredible number of websites, all of which need to have content written for them!